kariljordan/bpco/_exercises/02-01-putting-your-vision-into-words.md

 *   I see a street where… [____________________]

 *   I see a (fill in the blank with whatever it is you are trying to change) where… [____________________]

+## Kate Hertweck

+I see a Software Carpentry Steering Committee that develops a clear vision for the values guiding the organization and model of leadership for how those values are communicated and implemented through policy.